By: Christina Urrutia

 What should employers expect?

-Employers should expect to find it increasingly difficult to recruit and hire in several countries, and across several industries.
-Those with plans to expand into new markets should take this into account as they develop their hiring plans and corporate objectives.
+Employers should expect to find it increasingly difficult to recruit and hire in several countries and industries.
+Those with plans to expand into new markets should consider this as they develop their hiring plans and corporate objectives.

-Employers finding difficulties in hiring and recruiting for positions in specific countries and industries should consider highlighting their relocation program’s benefits in their recruiting materials.
+Employers finding difficulties hiring and recruiting for positions in specific countries and industries should consider highlighting their relocation program’s benefits in their recruiting materials.
 The healthcare industry has been facing a critical talent shortage for several years.
 Healthcare employers have responded in several ways, including:

 1. Providing Exceptional Candidate Experiences